Litens Automotive Group

-We expect our employees to treat as confidential all trade secrets and proprietary information relating to us and our customers and suppliers.
-We also expect that our employees prevent misuse or improper disclosure of confidential information relating to other employees.
+We expect our Employees to treat as confidential all trade secrets and proprietary information relating to us and our customers and suppliers.
+We also expect that our Employees prevent misuse or improper disclosure of confidential information relating to other Employees.

-Responsibility of Managers and Employees
+Responsibility of Management and Employees

 Phone: 905 850-4851

-Address: 730 Rowntree Dairy Road., Woodbridge, ON., CANADA L4L 5T7
+Address: 730 Rowntree Dairy Road, Woodbridge, ON., CANADA L4L 5T7

-Litens General Counsel for the Partnership will not disclose the identity of the person(s) reporting suspected misconduct unless the individual(s) consents to disclose or required by law.
+Litens General Counsel for the Group will not disclose the identity of the person(s) reporting suspected misconduct unless the individual(s) consents to disclose or required by law.
 The individual(s) will not be discriminated against because of lawful acts in furtherance of this policy.